Freydis Sharland: War-service

 When her father and brother Derek started to learn to fly in 1937, Freydis insisted on the same opportunity: they all learned to fly at the Marshall flying school in Cambridge.
 When the war began, Leaf volunteered as a nurse in the Red Cross in Colchester, Essex while trying to get into the Air Transport Auxiliary (ATA) for over a year.
 She went on to work with the Aeronautical Inspection Directorate.

 In 1942, she joined the ATA, and began her career as a pilot.
 Starting with 26 hours and 10 minutes flying time, she was based in Hamble, Hampshire.
 She also served in the Ferry Pools (FP) in Sherburn-in-Elmet in Yorkshire, Prestwick in Scotland and White Waltham, in Berkshire.
 As an ATA pilot, Leaf learned to fly a wide range of planes from the Vickers Wellington and the Lockheed Hudson to the De Havilland Mosquito and Spitfire.
 By the end of the war she had 607 hours and 25 minutes flying time accumulated.
-Her brother, Lt.
-Derek Leaf, DSC & bar, RNVR, and BA.(Cantab.), was killed in action in 1944.
+Her brother was killed in action in 1944.